Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 }
 ```

-- import file and add classes
+- import css file and remember to always add extension of the file in this case index.css and add classes

 ```js
 import './index.css';